c-bata/goptuna/README.md

 ## 5 steps to use Goptuna.

-1. Define an objective function we want to minimize.
+1. Define an objective function which returns a value you want to minimize.
-1. Define the search space of the input values.
+1. Define the search space via Suggest APIs.
-1. Create study which manages optimization history.
+1. Create a study which manages each experiment.
-1. Execute objective function.
+1. Evaluate your objective function.
-1. Print the best evaluation value and the parameters.
+1. Print the best evaluation parameters.

 And I recommend you to use RDB storage backend for following purposes.

 * Continue from where we stopped in the previous optimizations.
 * Scale studies to tens or hundreds of workers that shares the same RDB storage.
-* Visualize optimization results or check hyperparameter importance on Jupyter notebook via Optuna utilities.
+* Visualize and/or analyze results on Jupyter notebook via Optuna utilities.

 </td><td valign="top" width="50%">